 Possible, though the fill tube is enormous and would require lots of finish work once the casting cooled.

 My gut is telling me that they were part of a stone gutter system.
-I’ve looked for images but turned up nothing.
-Although this metal gutter which was for sale (but no longer is) on eBay does seem to support my hypothesis.
+I’ve looked for images but turned up nothing except for a metal gutter for sale on eBay does seems to support my hypothesis.

 The following excerpt and image are consistent with my speculation, but perhaps I’m chasing a fantasy?
 Any/all insight would be welcome and appreciated!